europace/kex-antragsstatus-api/README.md

 ### Statuswechsel with comment and hints

-It is also possible to add a list of hints, which will then be displayed accordingly in **Kredit**Smart.
+It is also possible to add a list of hints, which will then be displayed accordingly in KreditSmart.

 ```json
 {